KcsA potassium channel: History

 The crystal structure of KcsA was solved by the MacKinnon group in 1998 after discovery that removal of the C-terminus cytoplasmic domain of the native protein (residues 126–158) increases the stability of crystallized samples.
-A model of KcsA at the 3.2A resolution was produced that confirmed the tetrameric arrangement of the protein around a center pore, with one helix of each subunit facing the inside axis and the other facing outwards.
+A model of KcsA at the 3.2 Å resolution was produced that confirmed the tetrameric arrangement of the protein around a center pore, with one helix of each subunit facing the inside axis and the other facing outwards.
 Three years later, a higher resolution model was produced by Morais-Cabral and Zhou after monoclonal Fab fragments were attached to KcsA crystals to further stabilize the channel.
-In the early 2000s, evidence for the occupation of the selectivity filter by two K+ atom during the transport process emerged, based on energy and electrostatic calculations made to model the pore region.
+In the early 2000s, evidence for the occupation of the selectivity filter by two K+ ions during the transport process emerged, based on energy and electrostatic calculations made to model the pore region.
 Continued investigation of the various opened and closed, inactive and active conformations of KcsA by other imaging methods such as ssNMR and EPR have since provided even more insight into channel structure and the forces gating the switch from channel inactivation to conduction.

 In 2007, Riek et al. showed that the channel opening that results from titrating the ion channel from pH 7 to pH 4, corresponds to conformational changes in two regions: transition to the ion-exchanging state of the selectivity filter, and the opening of the arrangement of TM2 at the C-terminus.
-This model explains the ability of KcsA to simultaneous select for K+ ions while also gating electrical conductance.
+This model explains the ability of KcsA to simultaneously select for K+ ions while also gating electrical conductance.
 In 2011, the crystal structure of full length KcsA was resolved to reveal that hindrance by the previously truncated residues permits only straightforward expansion of the intercellular ion passage region of the protein.
 This research provides a more detailed look into the motion of separate channel regions during ion conduction.
 In the present day, KcsA studies are focused on using the prokaryotic channel as a model for the channel dynamics of larger eukaryotic K+ channels, including hERG.